pekkaan/pythonOCR/README.md

 PythonOCR module for finding and locating words on screen, in image files or PDF files.

+**NOTE:** PythonOCR is unreliable at best when finding words in files, and should only be used as an assistance to process files.
+Usage of other confirmation methods (such as manual labor) is adviced, when processing important files!

 ## Prerequisites

 PythonOCR utilizes the following modules: